prostomarkeloff/vkwave/docs/getting_started/keyboards.en.md

 # Keyboards

-For convinient generation of keyboards use the `Keyboard` from `vkwave.bots.utils.keyboards`
+For convinient generating of keyboards use the `Keyboard` from `vkwave.bots.utils.keyboards`

 ## Buttons types